 · Microchip Electrophoresis

 Let us explain this with the help of an experiment.
 We use a small test tube with some clear liquid in it and that liquid contains DNA strands of different lengths.

 DNA strands can be classified into short, medium and long strands.
 DNA strands are so small that you can’t even see them under the microscope, but there is a way to find out the DNA strands without touching it or seeing it.

 This method is known as Gel electrophoresis.
-This technique is also helpful in separation of molecules like proteins.
-Gel is like a sponge and has many holes in it and the gel is used as a filter that sorts the DNA strands.
+This technique is also helpful in the separation of molecules like proteins.
+A gel is like a sponge and has many holes in it and the gel is used as a filter that sorts the DNA strands.
 There are small holes present at one end of the gel and we place the DNA samples into these holes.
-Then with the help of electric current, we make the DNA to move and with the help of electrophoresis process we push the DNA strands through the gel filter.
+Then with the help of electric current, we make the DNA to move and with the help of the electrophoresis process, we push the DNA strands through the gel filter.

 Long strands move slowly as compared to small strands through the holes in the gel and the strands with the same length will move with the same speed.
 In this way DNA strands sort themselves.
 To make the strands visible to the naked eye, we stain the sorted group of DNA strands.